The flow.cylc File Format

 Cylc Graphs

-A non-cycling graph can be defined with [scheduling][graph]R1
+A non-cycling graph can be defined with [scheduling][graph]R1,

-means run once:
+where R1 means run once:

 [scheduling]